 “The foundation of Australia was built off the backs of Indigenous people”

 Advance Australia fair omits the history of Indigenous contribution to the foundation of Australia.
 The song allows Australia to ignore the Indigenous place in Australian history they so rightfully deserve.
 Many non-indigenous Australian brothers and sisters seem not yet willing to listen and share the whole story of Australia, one which includes the Indigenous people.
 The conversation on ‘Advance Australia Fair’ as the National Anthem should have been settled decades ago.
-The continuous denial of Indigenous people in Australian history questions the honesty in the focal view of moving forward together as “Australians”, and just how many people on the street today actually value another as an “Australian” brother or sister.
+The continuous denial of Indigenous people in Australian history questions the honesty in the focal view of moving forward together as “Australians”, and just how many people on the street actually value another as an “Australian” brother or sister today.

 Noting just the verse first of ‘Advance Australia Fair’, there is no significant reference to Indigenous Australians for us to sing about, that is really a part of Australian history and pride: